-In the administration menu there is a new sidebar menu named "Code Embed".
-Under this is a sub-menu named "Options".
+In the administration menu there is a new settings option named "Code Embed".

 Code embedding is performed via a special keyword that you must use to uniquely identify where you wish the code to appear.
 This consist of an opening identifier (some that that goes at the beginning), a keyword and then a closing identifier.
 You may also add a suffix to the end of the keyword if you wish to embed multiple pieces of code within the same post.